InterLinked1/lbbs/README.rst

 The frontend does not need to be run under the BBS's web server.
 For example, you can run the frontend under the Apache HTTP web server, just like any other virtualhost.
 You'll want to secure the site using TLS just like any other site if it's public facing.
-The BBS HTTP server doesn't support SNI (Server Name Indication) currently, so this may be a reason to prefer Apache for now.

 Apart from the frontend site itself, you can also configure a WebSocket reverse proxy under Apache HTTP to accept WebSocket upgrades on your standard HTTPS port (e.g. 443) and hand those off to the BBS WebSocket